mitre/heimdall-legacy/README.md

   * Docker
   * docker-compose (installable with pip)

-If you wish to use ruby and are on ubuntu, then the dependencies are:
+If you wish to use ruby and are on Ubuntu 16, then the dependencies are:
   * Ruby 2.4.4
   * build-essentials (your distribution's gcc package)
   * Bundler